Mark Dean (computer scientist): Early life

 Dean was born in Jefferson City, Tennessee.
 Dean displayed an affinity for technology and invention at a young age.
-His father, James, worked bob electrical equipment for turbines and spillways.
+His father, James, worked with electrical equipment for turbines and spillways.
 Dean's father would often bring him on work trips, introducing him to engineering.
 When Dean was young, he and his father constructed a tractor from scratch.
 In middle school, Dean had made up his mind on becoming a computer engineer.
 He attended Jefferson City High School in Tennessee, where he excelled in both academics and athletics.
-While in high school during the 1970s, Dean built his own personal computer.

-Recognition

-Dean is the first African-American to become an IBM Fellow, which is the highest level of technical excellence at the company.
+While in high school during the 1970s, Dean is the first African-American to become an IBM Fellow, which is the highest level of technical excellence at the company.
 In 1997, he was inducted into the National Inventors Hall of Fame.
 He was elected to the National Academy of Engineering in 2001.
 In 1997, Dean was awarded the Black Engineer of the Year Presidents Award.
 From August 2018 to July 2019, Dean was the interim dean of the UT's Tickle College of Engineering.

 As of April 26, 2019, April 25 is officially Mark Dean Day in Knox County, Tennessee.

 Career and Achievements

 Dean graduated with a bachelors in electrical engineering during 1979.
 Soon after, he got a job at IBM as an engineer.
-His first task at the company was to create a word processor adapter for IBM's Datamaster terminal.
+His first task at the company was to create a word processor adapter for the IBM System/23 Datamaster microcomputer.
 During this time, he also created the ISA bus that allowed additional components to be connected to a PC.
 His work got him promoted in 1982 to chief engineer of PC design, where he worked with a team to develop the IBM PC.
 In the same year, Dean earned his master's degree in electrical engineering.
 In 1999, Dean and his team developed a gigahertz microchip, the first in the world.

 Dean was the President overseeing the company's Almaden Research Center in San Jose, California.
 At one point, Dean was CTO for IBM Middle East and Africa.
 He retired from the company in 2013 and became a professor at University of Tennessee.
 Mark Dean is the John Fisher Distinguished Professor in the Department of Electrical Engineering and Computer Science at the University of Tennessee.

 Dean now holds more than 20 patents, and his work led to development of the color PC monitor.